Iraq to try election officials over fraud

 According to the ministerial report, a copy of which has been seen by AFP, some of the alleged fraud involved “vote buying” on behalf of the Minister of Commerce Salman Ali and his brother Issam.

-The election was won by populist cleric Moqtada Sadr’s joint list with communists, as long-time political figures were pushed out by voters seeking change in a country mired in conflict and corruption.
+The election was won by populist Shiite cleric Moqtada Sadr´s joint list with communists, as long-time political figures were pushed out by voters seeking change in a country mired in conflict and corruption.

 Judge Laith Hamza said the suspects were the heads of election offices in Salaheddin, Kirkuk and Anbar provinces as well as those who oversaw the voting in neighbouring Jordan and Turkey.